Ducasse/DecisionTreeModel-Documentation/README.md

 This concept is important for us because it gives us a way to quantify how much uncertainty there is at each node of a decision tree, and how "good" is that node at assigning a label to the data.
 If our decision tree node is able to make a split where its childs have only data from one label each then we would be able to say that this node is leaving no uncertainty in the data, since we would be able to perfectly predict each point.
 This will be the goal of the ID3 algorithm, and to get to that point we will introduce the notion of **information gain**.

-Information gain refers to how much the entropy is reduced ones we know one attribute of the data.
+Information gain refers to how much the entropy of a random variable is reduced once we observe another random variable.